vchen22/cse142-lab3/README.md

 ### Launching Moneta

-Moneta runs inside Jupyter Notebook and you will access via a web browser.
-To access Moneta, you must be connected to the campus VPN.
+Moneta runs inside Jupyter Notebook and you will access via a web browser.  **To access Moneta, you must be connected to the campus VPN**.

 After you log into dsmlp-login.ucsd.edu, and run `launch-142` as usual, you'll see something like this: